 Can you explain why some securities have several expirations available over 4-5 weeks?

-If the regular monthly expiration is three weeks away, then investors would most likely see Weekly, Weekly, Monthly, Weekly and Weekly expirations listed over a five-week period.
-As you can see, no new Weeklys are listed that would expire during the expiration week for regular options, which is typically the third Friday of each month, nor would they be listed if they would expire on the same date as a Quarterly option on the same underlying.Back to top
+If the regular monthly expiration is three weeks away, then investors would most likely see weekly, weekly, monthly, weekly and weekly expirations listed over a five-week period.
+Therefore, no new weeklys are listed that would expire during the expiration week for regular options, which is typically the third Friday of each month, nor would they be listed if they would expire on the same date as a quarterly option on the same underlying.Back to top

 Talk to Options Professionals